-In addition, No Action would retain all EFHCAs and the Deep-sea Ecosystem Conservation Area (DECA).
+In addition, No Action would retain all EFHCAs and the DECA.
 A description of EFHCAs on the West Coast can be found in Section 1.4.4.
 The DECA prohibits bottom contact gear within the EEZ deeper than 3,500 m.